 With new challenges given to them, complacent workers can once again become energized and excited to get the job done.
 The new levels of responsibility and their own self-perceived development can inspire them to continue working towards their advancement and promotion within the company, creating a more purposeful and competitive company culture.

 For companies that require their employees to be working primarily from a computer, installing CurrentWare’s employee internet management software will be the most effective method to prevent goldbricking and cyberloafing.

 With BrowseReporter, managers can easily track the websites employees are visiting and the applications they use during work hours.
 Browsing and computer usage reports can be configured and scheduled for leadership to consistently monitor the behavior of their workers.
 With BrowseReporter installed, identifying cyberloafers has never been easier.

-BrowseControl is a website and application filter that can block employees from accessing social media, online shopping, video games, and other types of websites or applications that are commonly used to goldbrick and cyberloaf.
+BrowseControl is a website and application blocking software that can stop employees from accessing social media, online shopping, video games, and other types of websites or applications that distract them from their priorities at work.